 Charles Revson, the founder of Revlon once said, "In the factory we make cosmetics, in the stores we sell hope."
 Are you addressing what your customers hope for?
 Far too often that answer is, "no".
 Your message gets buried with product features, technology and specifications that cause your prospects’ eyes to glaze over.
 Until you understand the emotional drivers behind your customers' buying decisions, your sales pitch will merely deliver information, not inspiration.
 Here are three easy steps to find out more about what's on your customers’ minds.

 1. Do your research.
-If you don't have a budget - Google it!
+If you don't have a research budget - Use Google!
 Tap into the people who get paid to stay on top of industry trends (i.e. Trade journalists, management consultants, bloggers, etc.) Look at the editorial calendars of your trade publications and presentation topics at upcoming industry events to find out what topics are trending.
 Stay informed.

 2. Talk to existing customers.
 If you don't have a budget for an advisory board or focus group, talk to your customers.
 Find out what they are excited and worried about going into the next year.
 Are there new regulations coming or pressures for greater efficiency?
 What would make their work lives better?
 What motivates their buying decisions?